-In our business lives, regardless of the nature of our tasks, most of the time they start and end as emails.
-However, although Emails and tasks work so close to each other, there are a lot of articles online advising people to stop using email as a To Do list.
-Today, I will share the reasons why I use my Inbox and a task manager and why I believe people should do the same.
+In our business lives, regardless of the nature of our tasks, most of the time they start and end as .
+However, although and tasks work so close to each other, there are a lot of articles online advising people to stop using email as a To-Do .

-How many of your emails are tasks?
-How many of your tasks are emails?
+How many of your are tasks and vice versa?

 Have you noticed that regardless of the nature of your day-to-day activities, they mostly start and end in email?
-Many tasks require email, and many emails require tasks.
+Many tasks require using email to communicate with someone else.
+Also, many require tasks to be accomplished.
 For example, if you are:

 Helping your customer with a problem?
-You will definitely:
+You will certainly:

 - Receive an email with a customer complaint